What is Directed Self-Placement?

 - Engage in a series of college-level reading and writing tasks

-- Learn about first year composition/reading courses at SSU
+- Learn about first-year reading and writing courses at SSU

 The Benefits of DSP

-- Earned a score of 3 or above on either the AP exam for English Language and Composition or English Literature and Composition; or
+All incoming first-time first-year students can benefit from DSP!
+Even if you think that you will receive AP credit, you should still log into DSP to confirm your AP status.
+(AP credit results from receiving a score of 3 or above on either the AP exam for English Language and Composition or English Literature and Composition.)

 What are the 5 steps of DSP?

-- In Moodle, SSU’s online learning management system, students print out, read, and annotate a challenging piece of college-level reading.
+In Canvas, SSU’s online learning management system, students print out, read, and annotate a short piece of college-level reading.

-- Students write an argument that responds to the reading and upload it to Moodle.
+Students write an argument that responds to the reading and upload it to Canvas.

-- Students then learn about first-year composition/reading courses at SSU & view video testimonials from students.
+Students then learn about first-year reading and writing courses at SSU & view testimonials from students.

-DSP is located online in Moodle, SSU’s online Learning Management System.
-You will also use Moodle to complete coursework for classes you are taking at SSU.
+DSP is located online in Canvas, SSU’s online Learning Management System.
+You will also use Canvas to complete coursework for classes you are taking at SSU.
 To start the DSP activity, follow these steps: